mental32/exchange-orderbook/README.md

 ```

 The design aims to minimize the cost of pointer indirection by opting for
-linear scans when accessing orders.
+linear scans when accessing orders. also we use [tinyvec]
+for the inner vectors because I am a big degenerate fan of premature
+optimization and the excuse I am going to use is that this improves cache
+locality and avoids premature heap allocations.

 A contiguous array storage could theoretically improve cache hits but then we have
 to care about the memory management of the array.